מחוז מיאמי-דייד, פלורידה

 After completing the application, the responsible party will receive a certificate number that will need to be updated on the Airbnb platform by enforcement date.
-Please note that listings with incomplete or inaccurate certificate numbers will be deactivated after this date.
+Please note that the certificate number is a fully-numeric 10-digit code, with no letters.
+Listings with incomplete or inaccurate certificate numbers will be deactivated after this date.

 Step 2: Check that all pre-requirements are met in CU application.